MaryPimenova/css_html_workbook/README.md

 ### Centering elements: margin: auto
 The special value <code>auto</code> works with the centering of block elements.
 It automatically sets the maximum possible horizontal offset.
 Setting the <code>margin-left</code> and <code>margin-right</code> properties to <code>auto</code> will get the maximum padding on both sides, and the element will be centered on its parent.
 ![element_centering.png](media/pictures/element_centering.png)

+**An example using a shortcut**
+Let's put the element in the center of the screen, giving its left anf right margins a value of <code>auto</code>.
+Let's do this with just one property, the margins above and below can be set to 0:
+<code>margin: 0 auto;</code>

 ## Padding and margin shortcut